Free Event Space Rental Agreement Template (Word – PDF)

 Logistic considerations

-The most considered aspect of a venue when selecting a venue for hosting an event that a potential tenant would expect from the place he or she is renting is how the space/venue looks.
-However, this is not the only consideration.
-Other factors such as security, safety, and health requirements come into play.
 If a professional planner is involved, they can guide the landlord and the tenant on how to go about these requirements.
 However, where the event host is not seeking professional assistance in planning the event, they should as much as possible ensure the venue is safe for everyone, and a section in the agreement highlights that and serves the purpose of ensuring for the property owner as well as the tenant such protections.

-Things to Protect the Venue Space
+Things to protect the venue space

 • Demanding event insurance – Even though the venue would generally be insured, the renters should be asked in the lease agreement to acquire additional insurance that covers the event and the activities that will be taking place.
 Insurance ensures that either party does not lose money from their pocket paying for damages and medical bills if accidents occur or attendees get injured during the event.